 Travel and fuel information is on the 8-inch touch-screen at the top of the center stack.
 You have to reach way over there and select the info from the menu, a distraction that compromises safety while driving.
 Worse, the Back button on the touch-screen menu, which you’ll probably use often because of all the trial and error, is located at the top right of the screen, the biggest stretch of all.
 We don’t like it.

-Another thing we don't like is that the radio can't be tuned while the car is moving.
+Another thing we don’t like is that the radio can’t be tuned while the car is moving.
 Seventy-eight thousand dollars for a car that makes you pull over and stop every time you want to change the radio station.
 Well, to be exact, it could be tuned between satellite radio categories, and preset stations, but not to select new stations.
 The Direct Tune button is blacked out on the radio while the car is moving, presumably to reduce distraction.
 The best plan is to preset favorite stations then use the hard buttons to select among them.

-We didn't like the display for the rearview camera, either.
-Infiniti brags about its 360-degree feature, but all we know is that even though we were paying close attention, we still backed (gently) into a pole one drizzly night, because the view didn't show the pole very well and the warning beep came too late.
+We didn’t like the display for the rearview camera.
+Infiniti brags about its 360-degree feature, but all we know is that even though we were paying close attention, we still backed (gently) into a pole one drizzly night, because the view didn’t show the pole very well and the warning beep came too late.
 Our Technology Package gave us MOD (Moving Object Detection), so maybe if the pole had been moving, the camera would have seen it sooner.